fbgallet/roam-extension-random-kit/README.md

 ## Main feature
-Insert a **choosen number of random blocks** (**from a given page, or mentioning a page, or children of a block mentioning a page, or all 3 at once**) by running a command in native Roam command palette (Ctrl-Cmd + P) or triggering a SmartBlock inline or in a template, with a button (see below to learn how to configure them).
+Insert a **choosen number of random blocks** (**from a given page, or mentioning a page, or children of a block mentioning a page, or all 3 at once**) and
 You will be asked to set the target page/tag and the number of blocks that you want to insert (as block references).
 Then, a **button allows you to reload another block** if the chance did not make things well.

+## How to run Random Kit ?
+You can run it without any SmartBlock experience: just focus in a block, **open the native Roam command palette (Ctrl-Cmd + P) and search for "Random Kit"**.
+Press Enter.
+A dropdown menu allows you to choose among all the available features.
+You will then be asked to specify the page that will generally be used to target a set of blocks, and then the number of random blocks you wish to insert.
+Each SmartBlock can of course be triggered inline (pressing `jj` by default).
+The interest of SmartBlocks is that the whole process can be automated with your preferred settings, in each of your workflows (your roam/templates or your SmartBlocks)
+There is two options:
+- You can insert a button with variables in your workklow:
+The main syntax for a button is `{{Title you choose:SmartBlock:Name of the SmartBlock:variable1=value,variable2=value}}` Variables are optional.
+The main variables are:
+    `pageName=page name` (page name with or without brackets) `repeat=x` (x is the number of block that you want to insert) `button=on` or `button=off` (if you want or not display the button to reload a random block) Example of a button running block mention Smartblock, which mentions [[quote]] page, 3 times, without button:
+`{{My random button:SmartBlock:Random block mention:pageName=quote,repeat=3,button=no}}`

+- You can insert an automated SmartBlock command (so the choosen SmartBlock will be run automatically) (fore more experienced users)
+Earch SmartBlock can be run from another SmartBlock (but not roam/templates) with `<%SMARTBLOCK:name of the Smartbloc%>` command.
+Variables, if needed, have to be set before the <%SMARTBLOCK%> command.
+Same example as above:
+`<%SET:pageName,quote%><%SET:repeat,3%><%SET:button=no%><%SMARTBLOCK:Random block mention%>`

 ## Available Smartblocks: